Pip-Manager/PipManager.Windows/README.md

 1. Fork the Project
 2. Create your Feature Branch
 3. Commit your Changes
-4. Push to the Branch
+4. Push to the Branch `development`
 5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>